Edo kiriko cut glass Edo kiriko

 Edo kiriko is the most famous glass craftwork in Japan.
 It was originally only produced in the city of Edo which was Tokyo's name during the Edo period (1603-1868).
-"Kiriko" means "cut glass"so its name is literally "cut glass from the city of Edo".
-It is still a popular type of craft nowadays, as a sake glass or other glassware for the home.
+Kiriko means "cut glass" so its name means "cut glass from the city of Edo".
+It is still a popular type of craft today, as a sake glass or other type of glassware for the home.

 Originally, patterns were cut on a transparent and colorless glass surface.
-However, new techniques were introduced during the Meiji period (1868-1912), when Japan first opened its doors to the outside world after having isolated itself for over 200 years, and Edo kiriko made with colored glass was produced in large quantities.
+However, new techniques were introduced during the Meiji period (1868-1912), when Japan first opened its doors to the outside world after having isolated itself for over 200 years.
+The style of Edo kiriko made with colored glass started being produced in large quantities during this time.

 Today, Edo kiriko is known for its intricate designs cut into blue, red or other colored glass.
-The most typical design is called "fish egg pattern" because it is composed of numerous fine straight lines that do resemble round fish eggs.
+The most typical design is called nanako or fish eggs because it is composed of numerous fine straight lines that resemble round fish eggs.
 However, a closer look reveals the design is actually composed of many small squares arranged side by side.
 Other quintessential Japanese designs include plants such as chrysanthemums or hemp leaves.

 Edo kiriko is considered to have begun in 1834 in the late Edo period (1603-1868), when Kyubei KAGAYA, the owner of a glass wholesale firm in Edo, first tried to design a glass using emery powders.

-During the Meiji period (1868-1912), as part of the government's policy of promoting the Japanese industry, a modern glass factory was constructed, and in 1881, the government invited Emmanuel HAUPTMANN, a British cut glass engineer, to Japan.
-He taught his knowledge and techniques to the Edo kiriko artisans, which led to British cut glass technology merging with the Edo kiriko techniques.
+During the Meiji period (1868-1912), as part of the government's policy of promoting Japanese industrialization, a modern glass factory was constructed, and in 1881, the government invited Emmanuel HAUPTMANN, a British cut glass engineer, to Japan.
+He taught his knowledge and techniques to the Edo kiriko artisans, which led to British cut glass technology merging with Edo kiriko techniques.

-Furthermore, another famous cut glass genre called Satsuma kiriko stopped its production at the end of the 19th century, resulting in many unemployed craftsmen migrating to Edo with their Satsuma kiriko traditions.
-Their techniques included the use of color coated glass were soon absorbed into the production of Edo kiriko.
+Furthermore, another famous cut glass style called Satsuma kiriko stopped its production at the end of the 19th century, resulting in many unemployed craftsmen migrating to Edo with their Satsuma kiriko traditions.
+Their technique of using color coated glass was soon absorbed into the production of Edo kiriko.

-From the Taisho period (1912-1926) through the early days of the Showa period (1926-1988), cut glass was called "wa glass" (meaning "Japanese-style glass").
-It became extremely popular and was used as glasses, tableware or lamp shades.
+From the Taisho period (1912-1926) through the early days of the Showa period (1926-1988), cut glass was called wa glass (meaning "Japanese-style glass").
+It became extremely popular and was used for drinking glasses, tableware or lamp shades.
 The main manufacturers of Edo kiriko were founded in the beginning of the 20th century and are still active today.

 General Production Process

 Only simple grid lines are marked out to provide a framework that the artisan uses to sketch the design.
-The design grid is drawn on the glass surface using a bamboo stick or a brush and red iron oxide.
+The design grid is drawn on the glass's surface using a bamboo stick or brush with red iron oxide.
 Next, the base lines of the design are lightly etched using a whetstone wheel.
-Relying on these fine marks and lines, the delicate patterns of Edo kiriko are created with the artisan’s expertise and skills.
+Relying on these fine marks and lines, the delicate patterns of Edo kiriko are created with the artisan's expertise and skills.

 The clear pattern border lines and the rough patterns are etched little by little.
-The thickness and depth of the etched lines and their balance rely upon the artisan’s years of experience as there are no detailed sketches.
+The balance beetwee the thickness and depth of the etched lines relies upon the artisan's years of experience as there are no detailed sketches.

 This process adjusts the patterns etched in the second stage and smooth polishes the surface.
-A whetstone disc, natural or artificial, is used to etch fine patterns that cannot be created with a sand.
-This is the last etching stage to complete the patterns so it requires careful work so as not to leave any powder residue and to ensure a brilliant finish.
+A whetstone disc, natural or artificial, is used to etch fine patterns that cannot be created with sand.
+This is the last etching stage to complete the patterns so careful work is required to not leave any powder residue and to ensure a brilliant finish.

-This is the final stage of production and it is usually carried out on soda-lime glass.
+This is the final stage of production and it is usually carried out on soda-lime glass (most prevalent type of glass).
 The opaque surface left by the third stage is returned once more to its original transparent state, but now with the attractive shine and sparkle so typical of Edo kiriko.
 For high-class crystal glass, chemical processing with hydrofluoric acid may be applied too.

-Depending on the piece, a variety of different polishing discs may be used, such as paulownia, willow wood discs, hair brushes or belt discs.
-By applying water and polishing powders, the work is polished up to obtain a glittering finish.
+Depending on the piece, a variety of different polishing discs may be used, such as paulownia wood discs, willow wood discs, hair brushes or belt discs.
+By applying water and polishing powders, the work is polished to obtain a glittering finish.
 The particularly fine sections are often polished with a cloth or a brush.
-To complete the final polishing, a cloth buffing disc brings out the sparkle and shine of the meticulously cut glass facets and marks the end of the creation of Edo kiriko.
+To complete the final polishing, a cloth buffing disc brings out the sparkle and shine of the meticulously cut glass and marks the end of the creation of Edo kiriko glass.

 Where to Buy & More Information